Create-Inc/archetype/README.md

 ## Introduction

 Building a design system is hard.
-Among other things, you have to care about...
+Among other things, you have to take care of...

 - Boilerplate and tooling.
 - Design tokens.